TayThorian/MasterBookVault/README.md

 - ICE3600 - Dunland and the Southern Misty Mountains
 - ICE3200 - Lorien & The Halls of the Elven Smiths
 - ICE8107 - Woses of the Black Wood
-- ICE8060 - Erech and the Paths of the Dead
-- ICE3110 - Mount Gundabad
 - ICE3111 - Greater Harad
 - ICE3113 - The Grey Mountains
 - ICE4010 - Mirkwood The Wilds of Rhovanion
 - ICE4020 - Empire of the Witch King
 - ICE3300 - Havens of Gondor
-- ICE3400 - Sea-Lords of Gondor
 - ICE3500 - Ents of Fangorn
 - ICE3700 - Lost Realm of Cardolan
-- ICE3800 - Far Harad The Scorched Land
 - ICE3900 - Shadow in the South
 - ICE8005 - Creatures of Middle Earth
 - ICE8006 - Treasures of Middle Earth